rocky-linux/documentation/docs/desktop/tools/kitty.md

 ## Introduction

 **Kitty is a blazing fast terminal emulator on steroids**, anything you can possibly imagine is customizable in Kitty.
-You can utilize tab management, tilling, image previews, and many more just within this terminal emulator.
+You can use tab management, tiling, image previews, and many more options, just within this terminal emulator.
-You can basically replace tmux or even a Window Manager with **Kitty** (if you work mostly within a terminal).
+You can even replace `tmux` or even a Window Manager with **Kitty** (if you work mostly within a terminal).

 ## Assumptions